Register to start your wonderful education journey!

 5. Sasol

-Sasol, an energy and chemical company, offers sponsorships for employees pursuing MBAs.
+Sasol, an energy and chemicals company, offers MBA sponsorship for employees.
 They cover tuition fees and guarantee a job within the company upon programme completion.

 Conclusion